-All exclusions will be formally recorded and the headteacher will contact the parents or carers of the pupil immediately once the decision has been made to exclude, specifying why this action has been taken and the length of time that it will last.
+All exclusions will be formally recorded and the Head of School / Executive Headteacher will contact the parents or carers of the pupil immediately once the decision has been made to exclude, specifying why this action has been taken and the length of time that it will last.
 If the pupil is over 18, they will be notified directly.
 The decision will be confirmed in writing.
-The headteacher will notify the governing body and LA within one day of the decision to exclude being made.
+The Head of School / Executive Headteacher will notify the governing body and LA within one day of the decision to exclude being made.